Ida of Lorraine

 Ida of Lorraine (also referred to as Blessed Ida of Boulogne) (c.
 1040 – 13 April 1113) was a saint and noblewoman.

 She was the daughter of Godfrey III, Duke of Lower Lorraine and his wife Doda.
 Ida's grandfather was Gothelo I, Duke of Lorraine and Ida's brother was Godfrey IV, Duke of Lower Lorraine.

 Family

-In 1049, she married Eustace II, Count of Boulogne.
-They had three sons:
+In 1049, Ida married Eustace II, Count of Boulogne.
+They had three sons and one daughter: